lichendust/souschef/readme.md

 # 🍱 Sous Chef

-Sous Chef is a rendering assistant for large Blender projects with small teams.
+Sous Chef is a rendering assistant for large Blender projects.

 It helps with partitioning scenes and dependencies for rendering, as well as queueing and managing batches of renders, all with the goal of avoiding "my workstation is tied up right now" problems that sap valuable working time.